chiggosVikash/expense_manager/CONTRIBUTING.md

 By contributing to Expense Manager, you agree that your contributions will be licensed under the MIT License.

 # Get in Touch
-If you have any questions, suggestions, or need assistance, you can contact us or join our Discord community.
+If you have any questions, suggestions, or need assistance, you can contact us on royviku336@gmail.com .

 Thank you for contributing to Expense Manager!
 Your contributions make a meaningful impact on the project.